 - reconfigured divisions and connections within these spaces.

-We welcome born-digital as well as digitally enhanced submissions — in the form of collections, monographs, or teaching materials of varying lengths and genres — that engage with digital rhetoric’s histories and futures; its border-fields and transdisciplines; its ethics and aesthetics; its materialities, networks, praxes and pedagogies.
+The DRC is known for its born-digital as well as digitally enhanced submissions — in the form of collections and monographs of varying lengths and genres — that engage with digital rhetoric’s histories and futures; its border-fields and transdisciplines; its ethics and aesthetics; its materialities, networks, praxes and pedagogies.

 For more information about submitting a proposal visit our Submit a Book Proposal page.

-The Sweetland Digital Rhetoric Collaborative Book Series belongs to the University of Michigan Press digitalculturebooks imprint.
+The Sweetland Digital Rhetoric Collaborative Book Series is published by the University of Michigan Press.